TheIdentitySelector/thiss.io/getting_started.md

 Running an instance of thiss-js can be done by launching a docker container.
 A simple setup assuming a pyFF backend is described in the README of [thiss-js](https://github.com/TheIdentitySelector/thiss-ds-js).

+While some details for implementation of the "Advanced" flavor can be found in the[Integration Guide](/integration/), more detailed documentation can be found in the [Discovery Service Client API Repository README](https://github.com/TheIdentitySelector/thiss-ds-js/blob/master/README.md).

 # An Example Implementation

-You can see an example of the "Full" implementation at our [Demo Service](/use/).
+You can see an example of the "Standard" implementation at our [Demo Service](/use/).
 This site provides an example of the standard behavior, and can provide insight for your implementation.